Why participate?

 While patient recruitment is important to start a clinical trial, retention of patients is critical to ensure the clinical trial is kept on track and moves through all needed phases until completion.

-As patients have a right to leave a clinical trial at any time, it is important to understand how such decisions may impact successful completion of a clinical trial.
+As patients have a right to leave a clinical trial at any time, it is important to understand how such decisions may impact the successful completion of a clinical trial.

-• Poor retention of patients in a clinical trial also means a low quality of overall clinical trial data, lower statistical power and decreased confidence in the results.
+• Poor retention of patients in a clinical trial also means a low quality of overall clinical trial data, lower statistical power, and decreased confidence in the results.

 • When a patient leaves a clinical trial, researchers may not be able to use that patient’s data for the overall clinical trial analysis.
-This in turn puts the approval from regulatory agencies at risk and delays bringing the treatment or vaccine to market for other people living with the same disease or condition.
+This puts approval from regulatory agencies at risk and delays bringing the treatment or vaccine to market for other people living with the same disease or condition.

 Therefore, if you decide to leave a clinical trial, please let your study doctor know.
 This will allow your study doctor to discuss next steps with you.